What Physicists and Astronomers Do

 - Write proposals and apply for research grants

-- Do complex mathematical calculations to analyze physical and astronomical data, such as finding new planets in distant solar systems
+- Do complex mathematical calculations to analyze physical and astronomical data, such as data that may indicate the existence of planets in distant solar systems

-- Design scientific equipment, such as telescopes and lasers
+- Design new scientific equipment, such as telescopes and lasers

 - Develop computer software to analyze and model data